-The Annual Meeting of Stockholders of ON Semiconductor Corporation ("We" or the "Company") will be held at the Wyndham Buttes Resort, 2000 Westcourt Way, Tempe, AZ 85282 on Thursday, May 23, 2002 at 9:30 A.M., local time, for the following purposes:

-- 1. To elect four Class III Directors each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2005 or until his successor has been duly elected and qualified, or until the earlier of his resignation, removal or disqualification; - 2.
-To consider approval of the ON Semiconductor 2002 Executive Incentive Plan; - 3.
-To consider approval of an amendment to the Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 300,000,000 to 500,000,000; - 4.
-To consider approval of a proposal to ratify the action of the Board of Directors in selecting PricewaterhouseCoopers LLP as independent accountants to audit our consolidated financial statements for the current year; and - 5.
-To transact such other business as may properly come before the meeting and any adjournment or postponement of the meeting.

-The Board of Directors has fixed the close of business on March 25, 2002, as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
-For 10 days prior to the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for inspection in the offices of ON Semiconductor Corporation, Law Department, 5005 E. McDowell Road, Phoenix, AZ 85008 between the hours of 8:00 A.M. and 5:00 P.M., local time, each weekday.
+Steven P. President Chief Exe NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To the Sto ckholders: al Meeting of Stockholders of ON Semiconductor Corporation ("We" or the "Company") will be held at the Wyndham Buttes Resort, 2000 Westcourt pe, AZ 85282 on Thursday, May 23, 2002 at 9:30 A.M., local time, for the following purposes: 1.
+To elect four Class III Directors each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2005 or until his successor has been duly elected and qualified, or until the earlier of his resignation, removal or disqualification; 2.
+To consider approval of the ON Semiconductor 2002 Executive Incentive Plan; 3.
+To consider approval of an amendment to the Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 300,000,000 to 500,000,000; 4.
+To consider approval of a proposal to ratify the action of the Board of Directors in selecting PricewaterhouseCoopers LLP as independent accountants to audit our consolidated financial statements for the current year; and 5.
+To transact such other business as may properly come before the meeting and any adjournment or postponement of the meeting. the Annua Meeting w of Directors has fixed the close of business on March 25, 2002, as the record date for determination of stockholders entitled to notice of and to vote at Meeting or any adjournment or postponement thereof.
+For 10 days prior to the Annual Meeting, a list of stockholders entitled to vote at the Annual will be available for inspection in the offices of ON Semiconductor Corporation, Law Department, 5005 E. McDowell Road, Phoenix, AZ 85008 he hours of 8:00 A.M. and 5:00 P.M., local time, each weekday.
 Such list will also be available at the Annual Meeting.
 Your vote is important to us.
 Please vote as soon as possible by signing, dating and returning the proxy card in the enclosed postage-paid envelope.
+Sincerely yours, /s/ STEVE E HANSON April 10, 2 2002